masesgroup/KNet/src/documentation/articles/streamsSDK.md

 # KNet: Streams SDK

-This is only a quick introduction to KNet Streams SDK; more information related to Apache Kafka™ Streams can be found at the following links: <https://kafka.apache.org/documentation/#streams> and <https://kafka.apache.org/documentation/streams/>
+This is only a quick introduction to KNet Streams SDK, many other information related to Apache Kafka™ Streams can be found at the following links: <https://kafka.apache.org/documentation/#streams> and <https://kafka.apache.org/documentation/streams/>

 ## Backend compatibility